PolyGel Vs Builder Gel

 There are some differences between the two that you should be aware of.

-First of all, the consistency of PolyGel and builder gel is different.
-PolyGel is thick and sticky.
-It usually comes out of a tube or container in the shape of a pea and you have to use a brush to spread it over your nail bed and the length of your nail to shape it.
+It usually comes out of a tube or container in the shape of a pea, and you must use a brush to spread it evenly over your nail bed and the length of your nail to shape it.

-The best part about it is that PolyGel doesn’t “run” so it won’t get out of control.
-It goes where your brush goes, giving you a lot of control over the shape of the final result.
+The best part about it is that PolyGel doesn’t “run”, so it won’t get out of control.

-Builder gel is a bit thinner.
-It’s thicker than regular gel polish, but it’s thinner than PolyGel.
 Because it’s thinner, it can get a little runny and sometimes pool at the sides of your nails near the cuticle line.

-Because of this, you need to work with smaller amounts and cure the builder gel between each thin layer.
 This means it might take you much longer to do your nails with builder gel than it would with PolyGel.

 A slip solution is used to dip your brush into to work with the PolyGel and shape it into place.
-It allows your brush to control the PolyGel without it sticking to your brush.

 For builder gel, you don’t need to use a slip solution since the material isn’t so sticky, to begin with.
-You can use a regular gel nail brush to spread it over your nail.

-You should also use different brushes for each material.
-PolyGel, due to it being a little thicker and harder, requires a brush with shorter and stiffer bristles, while builder gel can use a regular gel brush with soft bristles.
+PolyGel, being a little thicker and more complex, requires a brush with shorter and stiffer bristles, while builder gel can use a regular gel brush with soft bristles.

 PolyGel Vs Builder Gel Comparison